-Since the first computers appears in the early 40’s of 20th century and the automation fires rush race between software creators & vendors, it’s like the blood for the creatures, carries information between business stakeholders in order to getting extra speed for performing process and getting tasks done in speed & safe way.
+Since the first computers appear in the early ’40s of the 20th century and the automation fires rush race between software creators & vendors, it’s like the blood for the creatures, carries information between business stakeholders in order to get extra speed for performing processes and getting tasks done in speed & safe way.

-The outcomes of Automation may appear clearly by performance measurements using BI tools which represents the data in score balances cards, dashboards and KPI’s.
+The outcomes of Automation may appear clearly by performance measurements using BI tools which represent the data in score balances cards, dashboards, and KPI’s.